Complex Carbohydrates and Hair Health

-Complex carbohydrates (for example, whole grains) are best for your hair and body.
-They are better at maintaining cell energy levels than simple carbohydrates (for example, pastries and cakes), because they give you a slower and more sustained release of energy.
-Sugar-loaded simple carbohydrates can raise and then drop your energy levels quickly, and can also lead to obesity and diabetes when eaten in excess.
-This is why you often get a ‘high’ after eating sugary foods and then find you crash and become tired.
+Complex carbohydrates (for example whole grains) are best for your hair and body.
+They are better at maintaining cell energy levels than simple carbohydrates (like pastries and cakes), because they give you a slower and more sustained release of energy.
+Sugar-loaded simple carbohydrates can raise and then drop your energy levels quickly, plus lead to obesity and diabetes when eaten in excess.
+This is why you often get a ‘high’ after eating sugary foods, before you crash and become tired.

 Everyone should eat a serving of complex carbohydrates with each meal.
-If you exercise intensively, you will need to increase your intake.
-Talk to your GP or nutritionist about the best way to do so.
+If you exercise intensively, you will need to increase your intake — talk to your GP or nutritionist about the best way of doing so.

 If you experience hair loss from lack of carbohydrates, try not to worry — this is reversible, and relatively easy to correct with adjustments to your diet.
 For a start, we suggest healthy snacking on a complex carbohydrate.
-Energy to your hair cells drops 4 hours after you eat a meal, so snack on a complex carb between meals to help sustain your levels.
+Energy to your hair cells drops four hours after you eat a meal, so be sure to snack on a complex carb between meals to help sustain your levels.

 Good Sources of Complex Carbohydrates

 - Whole grain cereal

 - Baked beans